stokkerdev/age_of_araganes/README.md

 # Age of Araganes Tournament Website

-A professional tournament website for Age of Empires II competitions, built with modern web technologies and optimized for GitHub Pages.
+A professional tournament website for Age of Empires II competitions, built with modern web technologies, featuring a complete backend with MongoDB database.

 ## Features